About the magazine

 - Human interests, sometimes in a Q&A format

-- Issues pertaining to home life, including families, parenting, or marriage
+- Issues pertaining to home life, including families, parenting, and marriage

-- Ministries involving Regular Baptist Chaplaincy, Generate, or our international partnerships
+- Church or individual ministries involving Regular Baptist Chaplaincy, Generate, or our international partnerships

 Don’t know what to write about?
 See our wish list for ideas.